deekue/sandisk-sync/README.md

 # Sandisk MP3 Player YouTube Sync

-sync a YT playlist to local mp3 files and generate a Sandisk compatible m3u file
+sync a YT playlist to a Sandisk MP3 player.

 tested with a 'Sandisk Clip Sport Go' aka SDMX30